 Where did this recipe come from?

-This recipe comes from the blog Damn Delicious.
+This recipe is adapted from the one found on the blog Damn Delicious.

 - 2 cloves garlic, minced